 Accessibility is the responsibility of everyone in PSD.
-We are committed to bringing awareness, training, and collaboration around accessibility to empower staff members to recognize and apply accessibility principles to their work and classrooms.
-We expect all staff members of the PSD community to complete the required minimum training to have a general awareness of their role and responsibility in ensuring all members of the PSD community have access to digital content, applications, and hardware.
+We are committed to bringing awareness, training, and collaboration around accessibility to empower staff members to recognize and apply accessibility principles to their work and classrooms and we expect all staff members of the PSD community to have a general awareness of their role and responsibility in ensuring all members of the PSD community have access to our digital spaces.

-Accessibility training is a collective effort that will empower all community members to integrate Universal Design principles and request accommodations for themselves and their communities.
+Accessibility training is a collective effort that will empower all community members to integrate Universal Design principles and request accommodations for themselves and their learning communities.

 PSD expects that every staff member be aware of the Colorado and federal accessibility laws.
 In addition, PSD expects that all staff members know where to get support for providing accessibility to students and staff.
-All PSD staff must complete the minimum required training to meet the PSD accessibility standards.
+All PSD staff must complete the minimum required training to meet the PSD accessibility standards, when available.

-- Awareness - Staff members should be aware of accessibility and the requirement for PSD to provide accessible products. - Staff members should recognize the importance of accessibility for the inclusion of all individuals.
+- Awareness - Staff members should be aware of accessibility and the requirement for PSD to provide accessible products. - Staff members should recognize the importance of accessibility for the inclusion of all individuals and perceive the benefits of accessibility. - Training Content

-- Staff members should understand that accessibility benefits everyone in our community. - Training Content - Training will include information on accessibility standards, PSD's Accessibility Request Process, WCAG Guidelines, assistive technologies, and inclusive practices. - Training Opportunities - Required minimum teacher and classified annual training through Vector (Annually beginning in August and upon start of employment for staff hired after the beginning of school each year) (To be developed in the 24/25 school year.) - $\circ$ $\;$ Website Editor Accessibility Online Training (Ongoing for Web managers) $\;$ - Optional Classified Training Days (Two Planned Days per Calendar Year, One in the Fall, One in the Spring) - Optional Educational Technology Group coordinated through Professional Learning for the 2024-2025 school year. - Required New Employee Orientation (Licensed and Classified) - Optional Summer Institute led by teachers and staff through Professional Learning (Annually in June)
+- Training will include information on accessibility standards, PSD's Accessibility Request Process, WCAG Guidelines, assistive technologies, and inclusive practices. - Training Opportunities - Required minimum staff annual training through Vector (Annually beginning in August and upon start of employment for staff hired after the beginning of school each year) (To be developed in the 25/26 school year.) - Website Editor Accessibility Online Training (Ongoing for Web managers) - Optional Classified Training Days (Two Planned Days per Calendar Year, One in the Fall, One in the Spring) - New Employee Orientation - Optional Summer Institute led by teachers and staff through Professional Learning (Annually in June)

-- Professional Development is ongoing throughout the year by PSD's Professional Learning Team, the Association of Classified Employees, and Human Resources. - Minimum required online training will be developed in the 2024-2025 school year.
+- Professional Development is ongoing throughout the year by PSD's Professional Learning Team, the Association of Classified Employees, and Human Resources. - Minimum required online training will be developed in the 25/26 school year.

 - Professional Learning Team Professional Learning provides professional development to all departments across PSD.
-They coordinate the EdTech Leaders Collaborative, Summer Institute, and Professional Learning Days throughout the year. - Association of Classified Employees Classified Employees can also take professional development to expand their skills and training. - Human Resources Human Resources provides required training through Vector, and they also provide New Employee Orientation for Licensed and Classified staff. - Information Technology (IT) IT provides technology-specific training for PSD staff, which includes accessibility of digital hardware and software used in the district.
+They coordinate the EdTech Leaders Collaborative, Summer Institute, and Professional Learning Days throughout the year. - Association of Classified Employees (ACE) Classified Employees can also take professional development to expand their skills and training. - HR Human Resources provides required training through Vector, and they also provide New Employee Orientation for all staff. - Accessibility Coordinator Creating, delivering, and managing training opportunities around accessibility guidelines and district efforts. - IT IT provides technology-specific training for PSD staff, which includes accessibility of digital hardware and software used in the district.